cucumber/screenplay.js/README.md

 In the example we use [world parameters](https://github.com/cucumber/cucumber-js/blob/main/docs/support_files/world.md#world-parameters) to control how to interact with the system and how the system is assembled.

+## Credits

+This library is inspired by the *Playwright* pattern.

+* [Beyond Page Objects: Next Generation Test Automation with Serenity and the Playwright Pattern](https://www.infoq.com/articles/Beyond-Page-Objects-Test-Automation-Serenity-Playwright/) by Andy Palmer, Antony Marcano, John Ferguson Smart and Jan Molak
+* [Serenity/JS](https://serenity-js.org) - the first JavaScript/TypeScript implementation of the Playwright pattern by Jan Molak
+* [Playwright Pattern](https://serenity-js.org/handbook/thinking-in-serenity-js/Playwright-pattern.html) as described by Jan Molak
+* [Understanding Playwright](https://cucumber.io/blog/bdd/understanding-Playwright-(part-1)/) - blog series by Matt Wynne

+This library aims to provide a gentler learning curve than the original Playwright pattern, so some concepts like *abilities* and *tasks* have been left out.